rahul0923/FavRestaurantApp/README.md

 # FavRestaurantApp
-This is a ingle page app in Android that displays information about my favorite Indian restaurant in Seattle
+This is a single page app in Android that displays information about my favorite Indian restaurant in Seattle

 It lists the following:
   1. Business Name